-- You can check your job advertisement for gender fairness with the TU Munich's Gender Decoder 12. - The "Guide to active recruiting" IZ helps you to find qualified applicants, especially for a professorship.
-Departments that invite interesting female scientists to give a lecture for this position can receive additional financial support from a central fund IZ. - The Equal Opportunities Office provides "Gender-inclusive language guidelines"
+- You can check your job advertisement for gender fairness with the TU Munich's Gender Decoder L. - The "Guide to active recruiting" Image: Below to find qualified applicants, especially for a professorship.
+Departments that invite interesting female scientists to give a lecture for this position can receive additional financial support from a central fund Image: Below to find qualified applicants, especially for a professorship.
+Departments that invite interesting female scientists to give a lecture for this position can receive additional financial support from a central fund Image: Below to find qualified applicants, especially for a professorship.
+Departments that invite interesting female scientists to give a lecture for this position can receive additional financial support from a central fund. - The Equal Opportunities Office provides "Gender-inclusive language guidelines" L.